 - Pilots must hold a Remote Pilot License (RePL).

 - Organisations must hold an Remotely Piloted Aircraft Operator’s Certificate (ReOC).

-The Remote Pilot License is a new qualification introduced in September 2016 and will have some level of international recognition.
+The Remote Pilot License qualification was introduced in September 2016 and may eventually have some level of international recognition.

 How do I get a Remote Pilot License?